PDNALab/peptFF-benchmark/SimulationProtocols/Gromacs/setup.md

 ```

-Post processing all the analysis were performed using cpptraj and MDAnalysis tool.
+All the analysis were performed using cpptraj and MDAnalysis tool.